Security¶

 - JWT bearer tokens with password-change detection (

-pwd_sigclaim, skipped for system user) - System user (CLI) -- internal identity bootstrapped at startup with a random Argon2id password hash.
+pwd_sigclaim, skipped for system user) - System user (CLI): internal identity bootstrapped at startup with a random Argon2id password hash.
 CLI tokens use

 sub: "system"withiss: "synthorg-cli"and skippwd_sigvalidation (JWT HMAC signature is the sole authentication gate).
 The system user cannot log in, change its password, or be modified through the API. - API key authentication via HMAC-SHA256 deterministic hashing